-Maine

 REGULATORY LIMITS ON CLAIMS HANDLING

 Timing for Responses and Determinations

 All relevant time limitations are found in the Insurance Code, Title 24-A. Sections 2436 and 2436-A, commonly called the Unfair Claims Settlement Practices Act, provide in part that claims for loss other than by fire are payable within 30 days of proof of loss, and fire-related claims have a 60-day limit.
 24-A M.R.S. § 2436 (1), 1(A).
 An insurer may, however, at any time within the 30 days, notify the insured that further proof is needed.
 A second 30-day clock then begins to run once the insurer has received the requested information, or 60-day clock in the case of fire losses.
 Id.
 A private cause of action exists for the insured if the insurer fails to adhere to the requirements of Section 2436.
 See 24-A M.R.S. § 2436-A.

 Standards for Determination and Settlements

-Claims handling standards are set forth in the same sections discussed under section A. Note that § 2436-A does create a private right of action for certain specific knowing violations of the Act.
-Establishment of a claim under § 2436-A entitles the insured to an award of 1 1/2 % per month interest penalty, costs and attorneys' fees.
+Claims handling standards are set forth in the same sections discussed under section A. Note that \S 2436-A does create a private right of action for certain specific knowing violations of the Act.
+Establishment of a claim under \S 2436-A entitles the insured to an award of 1 1/2 % per month interest penalty, costs and attorneys' fees.

 PRINCIPLES OF CONTRACT INTERPRETATION

 The Law Court applies general principles of contract interpretation.
 Barrett v.
 McDonald Investments, Inc., 2005 ME 43, ¶ 17, 870 A.2d 146.
 A contract of insurance, like any other contract, is to be construed in accordance with the intention of the parties, examining the contract as a whole.
 Peerless Ins.
 Co. v.
 Brennon, 564 A.2d 383, 384-85 (Me.
 1989).
 The Law Court interprets a contract according to the plain meaning of its language and will avoid any interpretation that renders a provision meaningless.
 Ackerman v.
 Yates, 2004 ME 56, ¶ 9, 847 A.2d 418, 422.
 When a contract is unambiguous, its construction is a question of law.
 Am.
 Prot.
 Ins.
 Co. v.
 Acadia Ins.
 Co., 2003 ME 6, ¶ 10, 814 A.2d 989, 993.
 When a contract is ambiguous-meaning it is "reasonably susceptible to different interpretations"-its interpretation is a question of fact for the fact finder.
 Acadia Ins.
 Co. v.
 Buck Const.
 Co., 2000 ME 154, ¶ 9, 756 A.2d 515, 517.
 Maine follows the bedrock principle of contract law that ambiguities are interpreted against the drafter.
 Barrett, 2005 ME 43 at ¶ 17, 870 A.2d 146.

-CHOICE OF LAW

-In Maine, when determining whether to enforce a choice of law provision in a contract, courts are guided by the choice of law analysis outlined in the Restatement.
-Pursuant to section 187(2) of the Restatement (Second) of Conflicts of Laws, Maine courts will enforce a contractual choice of law provision "unless either (a) the chosen state has no substantial relationship to the parties or the transaction and there is no other
+CONTRACT INTERPRETATION

+Common Issues

+1. Faulty Workmanship as an "Occurrence" [What is the state of the common law in your state on this subject?]

-NORMAN, HANSON & DETROY, LLC Portland, Maine www.nhdlaw.com
+NORMAN, HANSON & DETROY, LLC

+Portland, Maine www.nhdlaw.com

-John R. Veilleux Email: jveilleux@nhdlaw.com
+John R. Veilleux jveilleux@nhdlaw.com

-Jonathan W. Brogan Email: jbrogan@nhdlaw.com
+Jonathan W. Brogan jbrogan@nhdlaw.com

-James D. Poliquin Email: jpoliquin@nhdlaw.com
+James D. Poliquin jpoliquin@nhdlaw.com

-Thomas S. Marjerison Email: tmarjerison@nhdlaw.com
+Thomas S. Marjerison tmarjerison@nhdlaw.com

-David P. Very Email: dvery@nhdlaw.com
+David P. Very dvery@nhdlaw.com

-Matthew T. Mehalic Email: mmehalic@nhdlaw.com
+Matthew T. Mehalic mmehalic@nhdlaw.com

-Joshua D. Hadiaris Email: jhadiaris@nhdlaw.com
+Joshua D. Hadiaris jhadiaris@nhdlaw.com

-Kelly M. Hoffman Email: khoffman@nhdlaw.com
+Kelly M. Hoffman khoffman@nhdlaw.com

-Devin W. Deane Email: ddeane@nhdlaw.com
+Devin W. Deane ddeane@nhdlaw.com

-Samuel G. Johnson Email: sjohnson@nhdlaw.com
+Samuel G. Johnson sjohnson@nhdlaw.com

-Isobel C. Golden Email: igolden@nhdlaw.com
+Isobel C. Golden igolden@nhdlaw.com